 - 4. Harassing or threatening use.
 This category includes, for example, repeated unwelcome contacts with another. - 5.
 Use damaging the integrity of University or other IT Resources.
-This category includes, but is not limited to, the following six activities: - a.
+This category includes, but is not limited to: - a.
 Attempts to defeat system security.
-Users must not defeat or attempt to defeat any IT System's security -- for example, by "cracking", decoding, guessing or applying the identification or password of another User, or compromising system/data security mechanisms.
+Users must not defeat or attempt to defeat any IT System's security for example, by "cracking", decoding, guessing or applying the identification or password of another User, or compromising system/data security mechanisms.
 (This provision does not prohibit, however, ITS or Systems Administrators from using security scan programs within the scope of their Systems Authority.) - b.
 Unauthorized access or use.
-The University recognizes the importance of preserving the privacy of Users and data stored in IT resources.
-Users must honor this principle by neither seeking to obtain unauthorized access to IT resources, nor permitting or assisting any others in doing the same.
-For example, a non-ASU-J organization or individual may not use non-public IT resources without specific authorization.
-Privately owned computers may be used to provide public information resources, but such computers may not host sites or services for non-ASU-J organizations or individuals across the ASU-J network without specific authorization.
-Similarly, Users are prohibited from accessing IT resources that they are not authorized to access.
+The University recognizes the importance of preserving the integrity of data stored by individuals in IT Resources.
+Users must honor this principle by neither seeking to obtain unauthorized access to IT Resources, nor permitting or assisting any others doing the same.
+For example, a non-University organization or individual may not use non-public IT Resources without specific authorization.
+Privately owned computers may be used to provide public information resources, but such computers may not host sites or services for non-University organizations or individuals across the University network without authorization.
+Similarly, Users are prohibited from accessing IT Resources that they are not authorized to access.
 Furthermore, Users must not make or attempt to make any deliberate, unauthorized changes to data on an IT System.
-Users must not intercept or attempt to intercept or access data communications not intended for that user, for example, by "promiscuous"

-network monitoring, running network sniffers, or otherwise tapping phone or network lines.
+Users must not intercept or attempt to intercept or access data communications not intended for that user, for example, by "promiscuous" network monitoring, running network sniffers, or otherwise tapping phone or network lines.

 - c.
 Disguised use.
 Users must not conceal their identity when using IT Resources, except when the option of anonymous access is explicitly authorized.
 Users are also prohibited from masquerading as or impersonating others or otherwise using a false identity. - d.
 Distributing computer viruses.
 Users must not knowingly distribute or launch computer viruses, worms, or other rogue programs. - e.
 Modification or removal of data or equipment.
-Without specific authorization, Users may not remove or modify any University-owned or administered equipment or data from University property or IT resources. - f.
+Without specific authorization, Users may not remove or modify any University-owned or administered equipment or data from University property or IT Resources. - f.
 Use of unauthorized devices.
 Without specific authorization, Users must not physically or electrically attach any additional device (such as an external disk, printer, or video system) to the IT infrastructure or related resources. - 6.
 Use in violation of external data network policies.
 Users must observe all applicable policies of external data networks when using such networks.

-V. Conditions of University Access
+E. University Access.